skik4/cs2-casual-enjoyer-electron/README.md

 ## How to Run

-The easiest way to use the application is to download the prebuilt `.exe` from the [GitHub Releases](https://github.com/skik4/cs2-casual-enjoyer-electron/releases) page and run it directly.
+The easiest way to use the application is to download the prebuilt `.exe` from the [Releases](https://github.com/skik4/cs2-casual-enjoyer-electron/releases) page and run it directly.
 No installation of Node.js or other dependencies is required.

 ## How to Use